-In this course, you will design and implement a compiler Tiger, for a non-trivial subset of the Java programming language MiniJava, as described in the appendix of the Tiger book.
-You will use Java as the implementation language (so you are following the chicken and egg tradition in compiler design community).
+In this course, you will design and implement a compiler Tiger, for MiniJava, a small but non-trivial subset of the Java programming language, as described in the appendix of the Tiger book.
+You will use Java as the implementation language (so you are following the chicken and egg tradition in the compiler design community).
 By the end of this course, you will not only learn the theory and practice of compilers, but also gain a deeper understanding about Java.

 There are 7 labs and a final project planned: